alttch/bma-info/evaics-app-grafana/index.rst

 * EVA ICS monitoring dashboards to monitor states of EVA ICS nodes

+The application provides the default "Overview" dashboard for EVA ICS node monitoring.

 EVA ICS Application for Grafana works with :doc:`EVA ICS v4 <../eva4/index>` only.